SFDO-Tooling/CumulusCI/docs/tutorial.rst

 Creating a Connected App
 ------------------------

 In order to connect persistent orgs such as a Developer Edition, Enterprise Edition, or Sandbox org to CumulusCI, you need to have a Connected App configured in a persistent Salesforce org.
+You have a choice of whether to create the Connected App from the command line or in Salesforce Setup.

 Create With CumulusCI
 ^^^^^^^^^^^^^^^^^^^^^